sk1project/uniconvertor/README.txt

 UniConvertor is a multiplatform universal vector graphics translator.
 Uses sK1 model to convert one format to another.

+THIS REPOSITORY CONTAINS OLD UNICONVERTOR 1.x BRANCH.
+Actual UniConvertor 2.0 is under active development and the source code is placed in sk1project/sk1-wx repository (together with sK1 2.0).

 sK1 Project (http://sk1project.net),
 Copyright (C) 2007-2013 by Igor E. Novikov